gitbucket/gitbucket-news/_posts/2017-01-08-lets-begin-scala-with-gitbucket.md

 ----

 Welcome!
 This is a first step to development of GitBucket and Scala.
-Let's feel free to try and enjoy Scala programming on GitBucket!
+Feel free to try and enjoy Scala programming on GitBucket!